Published on 26/08/2018 by Mark West

 Tip: A Progressive Web App should load much faster than a conventional mobile or standard website

 Speed is also now a crucial factor for any ecommerce website and as Progressive Web functionality allows for smaller and more optimised modules, the experience can be made to be extremely efficient and fast.
-We undertook a benchmark test of the new Progressive Web App that we have developed for Moss Bros against several major high street brand sites, the Moss homepage had fully loaded within 7 seconds with the second fastest - Reiss only just starting to load at that point.
+Progressive web app image We undertook a benchmark test of the new Progressive Web App that we have developed for Moss Bros against several major high street brand sites, the Moss homepage had fully loaded within 7 seconds with the second fastest – Reiss only just starting to load at that point.

 Any well-built Progressive Web App will feel so much like a native app now that the user will probably be unaware of the difference.
 However, when you look at cost to benefit analysis the future looks clear that Progressive Web Apps will play a significant role in the evolution of ecommerce.
 Providing a clear way for forward-facing retailers to further engage and cater for the ever-growing audience of 28+ million UK mobile shoppers.

-At Remarkable.net, we believe the web is the platform of the future for apps as it is the most widely understood and used technology.
+At Remarkable Commerce, we believe the web is the platform of the future for apps as it is the most widely understood and used technology.
 In the past the mobile web has only provided an entry level suite of functionality for users, sending them to the app stores if they were after a deeper mobile experience.
 This landscape is now changing thanks to Progressive Web Apps.